PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 ## 2. What do when you discover a state root mismatch

 Congratulations!
 The security of the L2 depends on community monitoring of the operator's actions.
 If you have discovered a state root mismatch, please file a GitHub issue (https://github.com/omgnetwork/optimism-v2/issues).
 We should have a good response / clarification for you quickly.
-In the future, with the Boba governance token, additional mechanisms will be released to incentivize and reward community monitoring of the Boba L2.
+In the future, with the Boba governance token, additional mechanisms will be released to incentivize and reward community monitoring of the Boba Network.

 ## 3. Running the Fraud Detector, the Verifier, and the Data Transport Layer (DTL)